alexisintech/README.md/README.md

 <h2 align="center" color="white">About Me 🖤</h2>
 <p align="center">
 Hello!
-I'm Alexis and I'm an inquisitive, passionate software engineer with a deep interest in API development.
+I'm Alexis and I'm an insatiably inquisitive software engineer with a passion for web development.
 Currently targeting full-stack, frontend, or backend roles using JavaScript, Typescript, Node, Express, MongoDB, and/or React.
-Aside from programming, I enjoy anime, reading, personal and community development, constantly learning, and forever growing.
+Aside from programming, I enjoy anime, personal and community development, constantly learning, and forever growing.
 <p>

 <!--